 MongoDB Enterprise on Windows no longer supports

-cipher is now available only on Linux.
+block cipher for encryption at rest.
+This usage is only supported on Linux.

 If encryption is enabled, the default encryption mode that MongoDB